raipc/atsd-jdbc/README.md

 | 14451 | 1.2.15 |
 | 14540 | 1.2.16 |

-The above table specifies, given the database version, a range of compatible driver versions.
+For a given the database version, the above table specifies a range of compatible driver versions.

 For example, database versions 14150 supports driver versions between 1.2.10 (inclusive) and 1.2.12 (exclusive).